Sentiment Analysis of Mahabharata using F#

 )

 Great.
-Now stage is set to convert books made of terms to books made of numbers.
-Let’s create for one book and then we will loop it for our array.
+Now the stage is set to convert books made of terms into books made of numbers.
+Let's create one for a book, and then we will loop it for our array.

 let create (bookname:string) (booktext :string) =